tmobile/magentaA11y/_checklist-native/sheet.md

   - If applicable, use view modifier `accessibilityRemoveTraits(:)` to remove unwanted traits.

 ### Groupings
-- Follow logical order when grouping elements inside the sheet
+- Group elements together logically to better understand the context of the screen

 - **UIKit**
   1. Ensure that the child elements of the overarching view you want to group in has their `isAccessibilityElement` properties set to false.